Oath Keepers: Organizational history

 [Rhodes] knows that he can tap into this and make money off of it, and continue to [build] his own personal army [by] weaving these narratives and telling these stories and planting these seeds.

-Other people close to Rhodes have also described profit as being the animating force of the organization, and his own children describe the Oath Keepers as a "grift."
+Other people close to Rhodes have also described profit as being the animating force of the organization, and his own children describe the Oath Keepers as a "grift".

 Sedona Adams: ...
 Everything ran on donations.
-Sometimes [he’d] be on the phone saying, “Oh, well I need money.
-We need to create an emergency.”
-And so they’d find something.
-That’s why they started doing disaster relief.
+Sometimes [he'd] be on the phone saying, "Oh, well I need money.
+We need to create an emergency."
+And so they'd find something.
+That's why they started doing disaster relief.

 It had had nothing to do with anything that they were set out to do, but they went into disaster relief because they had nothing else to do.
-They were like, “Oh, let’s do some kind of a charity thing and make some money.”
+They were like, "Oh, let's do some kind of a charity thing and make some money."

 Dakota Adams: Anything that they could put up a GoFundMe for – anything that gets a GoFundMe link in front of the mailing list.

 In an October 2020 interview, reporter Mike Giglio of The Atlantic stated that in the preceding years, the Oath Keepers regarded President Donald Trump as "someone in the White House that they fully support", in contrast to their skepticism of previous Republican administrations.
 He also said that in recent years Rhodes's statements had become more "radical" and that because of this some members of the group with military experience, concerned that the types of violence they had witnessed overseas might occur in the United States, left the group.

 Nonprofit tax status

 In 2009, Oath Keepers was incorporated as a nonprofit organization in Nevada, but there is no record of it receiving tax-exempt status from the IRS, making any donations to the organization non-tax deductible.
 The IRS has recognized at least seven local chapters affiliated with the Oath Keepers as tax-exempt organizations.
-Chapters in Virginia, Indiana, and Pennsylvania received tax-exempt status between 2016 to 2018.
+Chapters in Virginia, Indiana, and Pennsylvania received tax-exempt status between 2016 and 2018.
 The Southern Nevada Oath Keepers and Oath Keepers of Josephine County were also granted tax-exempt status.

-In 2019, the IRS granted tax-exempt status to the Louisiana based Oath Keepers Educational Foundation, whose stated purpose on filings is to "give veterans an opportunity for continued involvement in community service."
+In 2019, the IRS granted tax-exempt status to the Louisiana-based Oath Keepers Educational Foundation, whose stated purpose on filings is to "give veterans an opportunity for continued involvement in community service."
 Days before the January 6th United States Capitol attack, Oath Keepers' founder Stewart Rhodes appeared on a podcast and solicited charitable donations to the Oath Keepers Educational Foundation.
 Following a joint report from ISD and the Global Disinformation Index (GDI) on the funding operations of hate groups, an expert at the GDI submitted in their February 25, 2021, statement before the Subcommittee on National Security, International Development and Monetary Policy of the Committee on Financial Services U.S. House of Representatives said:

 It can only be presumed that these funds, which listeners were notably able to deduct from their Federal taxes, went to transporting and lodging members of the group slated to participate in the ensuing riots.